EnterpriseDB/tpa/docs/src/pgd-proxy.md

 # Configuring pgd-proxy

-TPAexec will install and configure pgd-proxy for the PGD-Always-ON architecture with BDR 5 on any instance with `pgd-proxy` in its `role`.
+TPA will install and configure pgd-proxy for the PGD-Always-ON architecture with BDR 5 on any instance with `pgd-proxy` in its `role`.

 (By default, the [PGD-Always-ON architecture](architecture-PGD-Always-ON.md)